ahmethaksever/kurmanji-conjugator/README.md

 Ew aciz bûn
 ```

-- print_result("ditin") # if the user misspell a verb, autocorrect function start to work and gives response.
+- print_result("ditin", tense="present") # if the user misspell a verb, autocorrect function start to work and gives response.

 **Output:**
 ```